winstonmhango23/air-framework-tutorials/series-tutorials/05-templates-and-jinja-integration.md

 ```

 This setup creates a renderer that looks for templates in the `templates` directory.
 The `JinjaRenderer` automatically handles converting the response to HTML, making it seamless to use in your Air applications.

+When you instantiate `JinjaRenderer`, it internally creates a FastAPI `Jinja2Templates` instance.
+This means you get all the benefits of FastAPI's templating system, including automatic template compilation, caching, and efficient rendering, while also getting Air's enhanced features.

 ## Creating Template Directory Structure